midoshouse/ootr-multiworld/assets/doc/server-client-protocol.md

 Attempt to sign into a Mido's House account with a Mido's House API key.
 Consists of the API key, a [string](#string).
 API keys are issued by @fenhl at their discretion upon request.
 Signing into a Mido's House account gives the client access to invite-only rooms, such as tournament rooms.

-## `0x04` Stop
+## `0x04` _Unused1

-Attempt to stop the multiworld server.
-Note that the server will usually be restarted immediately by [systemd](https://en.wikipedia.org/wiki/Systemd).
-Requires being signed in as a MH MW administrator.
-This message is deprecated and will be removed in a future version.
-It contains no data.
+This message must not be sent.
+Message ID `0x04` may be reused for a new message in a future protocol version.

 ## `0x05` PlayerId